 - Interns receive at least 2 hours of individual supervision and 2 hours of group supervision per week

 - Interns present journal articles after case presentations, and facilitate discussions that relate the significance of the article to practicing psychologists (Journal articles must be pre-approved by the intern’s supervisor and, have been published in a reputable journal within the last two-years).

-- Interns complete three to five psychodiagnostic batteries during the training year.
+- Interns complete a minimum of three psychodiagnostic batteries during the training year.
 These batteries are designed to address the referral question and may include tests of cognitive, personality, perceptual, and/or academic functioning.
 The clients assessed are representative of the various populations of the greater Bay Area community.
 The referral questions range from differentiating diagnoses to recommendations for treatment planning.
 Interns receive supervision from the PSC’s intern testing supervisor.
 A full range of tests is available to interns.
 Tests are scored by hand, as well as by computer scoring programs.
 Interns are expected to provide feedback to clients and other professionals through written reports and verbal feedback.